Universal Quantum Hamiltonians: Consequences of universality

 One representative example is a result of Nagaj~\cite{Nagaj}, who showed that for any polynomial-time quantum computation on $n$ qubits there is a 2\nbd-local Hamiltonian $H$ on $\poly(n)$ qubits with $\|H\| = O(\poly(n))$, a time $t = O(\poly(n))$, and an easily constructed product state $\ket{\phi_0}$, such that the output of the computation can be determined (with high probability) by applying $e^{-iHt}$ to $\ket{\phi_0}$ and measuring the resulting state $\ket{\phi_t}$ in the computational basis.
 The description of $H$ can be constructed in polynomial time.

-Because of the strong consequences of universality, we can use any class of universal Hamiltonians to simulate an encoded version of $H$.
-Let $\mathcal{F}$ be an efficiently universal family of qubit Hamiltonians.
-Our definition of efficient simulation implies that, for any polynomial-time quantum computation on $n$ qubits, there is a protocol of the following form to obtain the output of the computation: \begin{enumerate} \item Prepare a pure state $U \ket{\phi_0} \ket{0}^{\ox m}$ of $\poly(n)$ qubits, for some encoding map $U$ such that $U$ is a product of unitaries, each of which acts on $O(1)$ qubits. \item Apply $e^{-iH't}$ for some Hamiltonian $H' \in \mathcal{F}$ such that $\|H'\| = \poly(n)$, and some time $t = \poly(n)$. \item Decode the output by applying $U^\dg$. \item Measure the resulting state in the computational basis. \end{enumerate} Observe that the first and third steps can be implemented by quantum circuits of depth $O(1)$.
+Because of the strong consequences of universality, we can use universal Hamiltonians to simulate an encoded version of $H$.
+Let $\mathcal{F}$ be an efficiently universal family of qubit Hamiltonians (see \cref{dfn:sim}).
+For simplicity, assume further that the efficiently constructable state in \cref{dfn:sim} is $\ket{00\dots0}$, i.e.\ $P\ket{00\dots 0}=\ket{00\dots 0}$.
+This is the case for all the simulations constructed in this paper.
+Our definition of efficient simulation then implies that, for any polynomial-time quantum computation on $n$ qubits, there is a protocol of the following form to obtain the output of the computation: \begin{enumerate} \item Prepare a pure state $U \ket{\phi_0} \ket{0}^{\ox m}$ of $\poly(n)$ qubits, for some encoding map $U$ such that $U$ is a product of unitaries, each of which acts on $O(1)$ qubits. \item Apply $e^{-iH't}$ for some Hamiltonian $H' \in \mathcal{F}$ such that $\|H'\| = \poly(n)$, and some time $t = \poly(n)$. \item Decode the output by applying $U^\dg$. \item Measure the resulting state in the computational basis. \end{enumerate} Observe that the first and third steps can be implemented by quantum circuits of depth $O(1)$.
 By universality of $\mathcal{F}$, there exists $H' \in \mathcal{F}$ such that $H'$ is a $(\Delta,\eta,\epsilon)$-simulation of $H$ for arbitrary $\epsilon > 0$.
 By \cref{time-evolution}, if we take $\eta,\epsilon = 1/\poly(n)$ and evolve according to $H'$ for time $t = \poly(n)$, the resulting state $\ket{\psi}$ is distance $1/\poly(n)$ from an encoded version of $e^{-iHt} \ket{\phi_0}$; call that state $\cEs(\phi_t)$.
 By \cref{prop:encodingswork}, the expectation of any encoded measurement operator $\mathcal{E}(A)$ applied to $\cEs(\phi_t)$ is the same as that of $A$ applied to $\phi_t$.
 Thus applying $U^\dg$ to $\mathcal{E}(\phi_t)$ in order to undo $\mathcal{E}$, and then measuring in the computational basis, would result in the same distribution on measurement outcomes as measuring $\phi_t$ in the computational basis.
 So the distribution obtained by measuring in step (iv) is close (i.e.\ at total variation distance $1/\poly(n)$) to the distribution that would have been obtained from the measurement at the end of the simulated computation.